uktrade/lite-play-common/docs/Journey.md

 ### Example Controller use

-The following example demonstrates how `JourneyManager` being used to determine the next controller in the journey after the incoming form has been successfully validated.
+The following example demonstrates the `JourneyManager` being used to determine the next controller in the journey after the incoming form has been successfully validated.

 ``` java